A Note from the President

 Professional Development Committee:

-A special thank you to Stacey DelVecchio for leading the discussion and ensuring an inclusive environment for all participants.
-Insightful conversation flowed from personal experiences to work situations to the SWE-CI organization.
+A special thank you to Holly Teig and Stacey DelVecchio for leading the discussion and ensuring an inclusive environment for all participants.
+Insightful conversation flowed from personal experiences and work situations.

 More details to come on upcoming events.